GED® Preparation Classes

-If you are under the age of 19, you must bring a completed High School Release form or a Request for Approval to Test for the GED® form, signed by a school official and parent/guardian.
-You can pick up this form at your local high school or high school district office.
+If you are under the age of 19: A completed High School Release form or a Request for Approval to Test for the GED® form is required, signed by a school official and parent or guardian.
+This form is available at your local high school or high school district office.
 You must be at least 16 years old to enroll in a GEDPrep course or take the GED® tests.